When could you receive your second stimulus check?

 If you’re in the paper check category, your payment could be mailed out a week after the direct deposits, which is when the first batch went out last time.
 According to the IRS, it can process five to seven million paper checks per week, which were prioritized by lowest income to highest income for a total of 160 million CARES Act checks.
 So if you’re in the highest income bracket that’s still receiving a check, it could be months.

 If you’re in the debit card category, your payment could be mailed out as early as a month after the direct deposits, like last time.
-Similarly, the IRS can process five to seven million cards per week, but for the CARES Act, only four million eligible beneficiaries were slated for debit cards.
+Similarly, the IRS can process five to seven million cards per week, but for the CARES Act, only four million eligible beneficiaries were slated for those cards.

-If it feels like it’s been a long time since the last stimulus package passed you’re right: Senate passed the past bill on March 25.
+If it feels like it’s been a long time since the last stimulus package passed, you’re right: Senate passed the past bill on March 25.